Ticket Sales Now Open | Secure Your Spot Now!

 ERGs (Employee Resource Groups) and self-advocacy within the workplace

-Pasha Marlowe, Atif Chaudry (TBC), and Immanuel Azaad Moonesar (Panel)
+Pasha Marlowe, Atif Chaudry, Dali Sanghera Immanuel Azaad Moonesar and 1st Lt.
+Sultan Al Dahbashi (Panel)

 The Economics of Neuroinclusion: Why Governments, Businesses & Society Benefit From Supporting Neurodivergent Talent